CFLE Emeritus Status

 - Be officially retired from their main occupation (but may still work up to 20 paid hours per week)

-- Have made a meaningful contribution to the practice of Family Life Education through sustained involvement including development of materials and publications, awards, grants, development of a program or curriculum, non-profit initiatives, and/or policy work, etc.
+- Have made a meaningful contribution to the practice of Family Life Education through sustained involvement including teaching, development of materials and publications, awards, grants, development of a program or curriculum, non-profit initiatives, and/or policy work, etc.

 Examples of sustained involvement include, but are not limited to, a history of involvement in: